-- Engage in individual casework with students with special needs. - Advise teachers and parents when devising and evaluating appropriate interventions for such students. - Provide a consultancy service to teachers and parents of students with special needs. - Contribute to whole school planning in relation to the inclusion of these children. - Parents may also choose to have their children privately assessed. - Children with speech and language difficulties are referred to Speech and Language Unit HSE, Southern Eastern Area.
-The school may refer pupils to appropriate services e.g. Occupational Therapy Counselling in consultation with parents, Speech and Language therapy. - The resulting recommendations from these reports will assist teachers to plan effectively for individual special needs pupils.
+- Engage in individual casework with students with special needs. - Advise teachers and parents when devising and evaluating appropriate interventions for such students. - Provide a consultancy service to teachers and parents of students with special needs. - Contribute to whole school planning in relation to the inclusion of these children. - Parents may also choose to have their children privately assessed. - Children with speech and language difficulties/ OT are referred to Primary Care Services with the HSE or CDNT services in the case of pupils with complex needs. y. - The resulting recommendations from these reports will assist teachers to plan effectively for individual special needs pupils.
 Due consideration must be given to the sensitive nature of these educational reports.
 They are to be filed in the pupil's file in the main office. - A copy will also be filed in SET support room.
 All reports must be returned to the child's individual file when he or she moves class.